A fine-grained comparison of pragmatic language understanding in humans and language models: Discussion

 \section{Discussion}

-We used an expert-curated set of materials \citep{floyd_deciphering_nodate} to compare language models to humans on seven pragmatic phenomena.
-We found that Flan-T5 (XL) and \davinci{} achieve high accuracy and match human error patterns: within incorrect responses, these models tend to select the literal interpretation of an utterance over distractors based on low-level heuristics.
-We also found suggestive evidence that models and humans are sensitive to similar linguistic cues.
-For the IndirectSpeech, Irony, Maxims, and Metaphor tasks, humans and models tend to find similar items difficult.
-Furthermore, we conducted a behavioral experiment using a modified set of items without linguistic context, and found that models and humans degraded across tasks in similar ways.
+We used an expert-curated set of materials \citep{floyd_deciphering_nodate} to compare LMs and humans on seven pragmatic phenomena.
+We found that Flan-T5 (XL) and \davinci{} achieve high accuracy and match human error patterns: within incorrect responses, these models tend to select the literal interpretation of an utterance over heuristic-based distractors.
+We also found preliminary evidence that LMs and humans are sensitive to similar linguistic cues: model and human accuracy scores correlate at the item level for several tasks, and degrade in similar ways when context is removed.

-Our results suggest that models only exposed to linguistic forms can consistently select the pragmatic interpretation of a speaker's utterance over literal or semantically similar interpretations.
-This provides an existence proof that even paradigmatic pragmatic phenomena -- such as polite deceits -- could potentially be solved without explicit representations of other agents' mental states. \citet{andreas_language_2022} offers a potential explanation: whereas language models have no explicit representation of communicative intents, they can infer approximate representations of the mental states of the agents that produce a given linguistic context.
+Our results suggest that language models can consistently select the pragmatic interpretation of a speaker's utterance -- but how?
+The models tested in our experiments reflect a variety of learning processes through which pragmatic knowledge could emerge.
+GPT-2 is trained to learn the distribution of linguistic forms; the T$k$-Instruct and Flan-T5 models are pre-trained on a denoising task and fine-tuned on thousands of instruction-based tasks; and the OpenAI models receive signal from human feedback.
+Our experiments are not designed to tease apart the contributions of these training procedures to models' behaviors.
+Therefore, we do not intend to make strong claims about the mechanisms by which models learn pragmatics.

-Importantly, we do not claim that models are ``understanding'' language or ``performing pragmatic reasoning'' in a strong sense \citep[see, e.g.,][]{bender_climbing_2020}.
-Rather, we take model successes to suggest that explicit mentalizing is not \emph{necessary} to mimic pragmatic behaviors -- instead, experience with linguistic forms may be sufficient for deriving many human-like behavioral patterns.
-More broadly, our analyses contribute to a growing body of research using large language models to test cognitive hypotheses \citep[e.g.,][]{wilcox_learning_2022,wilcox_using_2022,baroni_proper_2022,warstadt_what_2022,shain_large-scale_2022}, enabling a new generation of theories of human language acquisition and processing.
+A shared feature of our tested models is the lack of explicitly constructed mental state representations.
+In this sense, our results are potentially compatible with two hypotheses.
+One possibility is that the models do not have an ability that can be considered an analog of Theory of Mind (ToM).
+This view is supported by evidence that language models perform poorly on social commonsense and false-belief tasks \citep{sap_neural_2022}, and are remarkably brittle to small perturbations of classic tests \citep{ullman_large_2023}.
+If models truly lack ToM, then their pragmatic behaviors might be explained by inferences based on low-level linguistic cues.
+Taken a step further, this finding could potentially suggest that certain human pragmatic behaviors arise through inferences based on language statistics, with no need for mental state representations.